Mnrt-Jem/blyat/README.md

-# Blyat
+# Welcome to Blyat

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.
+This project was made during our scholarship with the purpose of getting started with Angular.
+The project works with the Youtube official API.

 ## Get started blyat